Trump says he's willing to consider a mutual defense treaty with Israel - Jewish Telegraphic Agency

 The idea is not a new one and has come up periodically almost since Israel’s inception.
 President Bill Clinton dangled its prospect to Netanyahu and then to Israeli Prime Minister Ehud Barak as an incentive to advance peace with the Palestinians.
 But the U.S.-Israel mutual defense pact idea has fallen apart each time it has been proposed.

-Moshe Ya’alon, a former defense minister and military chief of staff who is number three on Benny Gantz’s Blue and White List — the party giving — ran through the traditional objections in a tweet posted soon after Trump posted his.
+Moshe Ya’alon, a former defense minister and military chief of staff who is number three on Benny Gantz’s Blue and White List — the party aiming to unseat Netanyahu — ran through the traditional objections in a tweet posted soon after Trump posted his.

 “Netanyahu is using the American government for a new spin: ‘The U.S.-Israel Defense Treaty,'” Ya’alon said in his tweet.
 “Up to now, Israeli prime ministers have rejected the idea because of its flaws: 1) loss of freedom of action (must every Israeli operation be approved by Washington?)
 2) Do we want our troops fighting in Afghanistan or Iraq, or U.S. troops fighting in Gaza?”